rizzini/my_personal_bash_scripts/README.md

 ### `Important`

 It's worth mentioning that I haven't set up the bootstrapping for the scripts yet.
-Therefore, while the code itself can certainly be reused (if you know what you're doing), the scripts are not yet redistributable, unless you can adapt them to your environment yourself.
+Therefore, while the code itself can certainly be reused (if you know what you're doing), the scripts are not yet redistributable.

 ---